 What We'll Cover

-We will take you through the ins & outs of sports betting analytics system & predictive techniques behind our algorithm.
+We will take you through the ins and outs of our sports betting analytics system and predictive techniques behind our algorithm.

 Units Returned

-We pull back the curtain on deceptive marketing tactics & show why units returned, not win percentage, is the deciding factor in making a profit.
+We pull back the curtain on deceptive marketing tactics and show why units returned, not win percentage, is the deciding factor in making a profit.

 Feature Engineering

-While we use a variety of metrics in our models, we will explore: individual player-level ability, team-level performance, & team-level play style.
+While we use a variety of sports betting analytics tools, we will explore: individual player-level ability, team-level performance, and team-level play style.

 The Model

-We tie everything together to show you how our model uses proprietary metrics to create a revolutionary algorithm.
+We tie everything together to show you how our sports betting strategy uses proprietary metrics to create a revolutionary algorithm.

 Units Returned